 Qualley, who you probably most recently saw in One Upon a Time in Hollywood, is good in her part.
 She executes each stage of the arc toward self-sufficiency, and her chemistry with Weaver is genuine.
 This is the first time I can remember seeing her in the lead, and she carries the film well; you can clearly tell she is going places.

 Weaver leans into the overbearing boss role quite well, clearly going for that Meryl Streep / Devil Wears Prada energy.
 The character takes a while to become as compelling, but once a mid-movie reveals her to be much deeper than you assumed, it’s hard not to empathise with her.

 Another supporting performance worth noting is Colm Feore, one of those Canadian character actor legends who routinely shows up and elevates whatever he is in.
 His part here is small, but he’s so warm-hearted and sweet, and every scene he appears in, he steals.

 My Salinger Year has all the parts to add up to being a good movie, and it does so.
-It falls short of being great, but in my book, that’s not a problem.
+Unfortunately, it falls short of being great, but that’s not a problem in my book.
 Not every film has to be a masterpiece, and good movies like this are precisely the type that you can watch on a lazy evening with no regrets.

 Like this?
 Please consider supporting me via Patreon, Ko-Fi, PayPal.me (or click on an ad)!